ShaneByrne0963/python-poker/testing.md

 ![Yes/no question displayed on terminal](assets/images/testing/yes-or-no/terminal-display.JPG)

 Note: All input requests that are accompanied by the text "Your Answer (Y/N): " use the same function `user_allows()`, which always returns a boolean value (Yes = True, No = False) and takes in no parameters that directly affect the algorithm.
-What this means is that these input requests use the exact same function to get a yes or no answer from the user with zero differences, so it is unnecessary to document the test cases on all of them
+What this means is that these input requests use the exact same function to get a yes or no answer from the user with zero differences, so it is unnecessary to document every test case on all of them

 Rules:
 - 75% of the characters of the input must contain "Yes" or "No"
 - The input must start with either "Y" or "N"

-### Failing Inputs
+### Invalid Inputs

 **Test 1: No input**